codeforkjeff/adventofcode2025/README.md

 but wrestled for a bit to get it exactly right, then ended up rewriting everything to consolidate solving both parts using the same code.
 It took a little while, but I'm happy with how compact the result is.

+### 12/8/2025

+Day 8 was also a tough one.
+Some minor spoilers below.

+I incorrectly thought it would be too expensive to pre-calculate all the possible distances between every pair of junction boxes, so I wasted time doing some weird shenanigans that I later threw out.
+When I point to the point where I was fairly sure my algorithm was correct, I still wasn't getting the right answer.
+Then I figured out I was misinterpreting what "nothing happens" in the puzzle prompt meant.

+Tangential thought: been thinking about the pros and cons of using stateless static methods as functions, vs passing in input into the constructor, and storing the return values as members of the object.
+The latter makes it a little easier to extend as compared to encapsulating the return values in a record or object, because you have to change that signature and any relevant code each time you extend.
+The downside is you risk some null safety.

+Obviously, as problems get more complicated, writing the solutions is a much more iterative process, with more simplifying/optimizing both along the way, and also afterwards, when certain things become clear.
+That's just to say, the code I committed for day 8 is pretty different from the code I ran when I first generated the right answers.